 Many medical centers around the world are doing research on the causes and treatment of eye cancers.
 These are challenging diseases to study because they are not common.
 But each year scientists find out more about what causes them and how to improve treatment.

-Learning more about the gene changes that make eye cancer cells different from normal cells will likely play an important role in treating eye melanomas, lymphomas, and other eye cancers in the future.
+Learning more about the gene changes that make eye cancer cells different from normal cells will likely play an important role in treating eye melanomas in the future.

 As we learn about the gene changes in these cancers, we may be able to develop tests to identify people who are more likely to get them and then carefully screen those people.

 For example, in recent years, researchers have found that some families have a change (mutation) in the BAP1 gene that makes them more likely to develop melanoma of the eye.
 While this gene change affects only a small portion of people with eye melanoma, researchers might be able to study it to learn more about how eye melanomas develop.